cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 All documents created in UiTdatabank are available in Dutch (NL).
 Besides Dutch, content editors can use UiTdatabank to translate the name and description of their documents in French (FR), German (DE) and English (EN).
 The API supports translations in every [two-letter language ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

-To limit your results to documents that have translations for `name` and `description` in a specific language, you can use the `languages` parameter.
+To limit your results to documents that have translations for `name` and `description` in a specific language, you can use the `languages` field.

-For an in-depth understanding of the languages parameters and translations we advice you to read our Language guide.
+For an in-depth understanding of the languages fields and translations we advice you to read our Language guide.
 (TO DO: link naar guide)

 **Applicable on endpoints**